optakt/flow-dps/docs/introduction.md

 4. Verification role - done by a more extensive set of Verification Nodes, they confirm that the execution results are correct
 5. Access role - also called Observer role - includes nodes that relay data to protocol-external entities that are not participating in the protocol

 By introducing several [node roles](#flow-node-roles), each type of node can be optimized according to the tasks it will perform.
 For instance, Execution Nodes are compute-optimized nodes, leveraging large-scale data centers, while Collector Nodes are highly bandwidth-optimized.
 Consensus and Verification Nodes have moderate hardware requirements, allowing for a high degree of participation, requiring only a high-end consumer internet connection.

+This architecture lead to a throughput increase by a multiplicative factor of 56.

 ### Rules